joshfarrant/advent-of-code/src/days/01/notes.md

-Part one of this was relatively straight-forward, however part 2 added some complications.
+Part 1 of this was relatively straight-forward, however part 2 added some complications.

 My first solution to part 2 would replace all occurences of spelled out numbers (one, two, three, etc) with the numeric version using something like this.